transistortester/thumby-polysynth/README.md

 #### midi.load(*data, mute=None, solo=None, reserve={}, automap=True, callbacks={}*)
 Load a MIDI file and return a list of events ready for playback.
 This will determine the necessary number of channels to play the song, and insert an event at the beginning to enable that many channels.
 * *data* is an open file or file-like object, seeked to the start of a MIDI file.
-* *mute* is a list or set of MIDI instrument *(patch)* numbers.
+* *mute* is a list or set of MIDI instrument numbers.
 They will be ignored while loading.
-* *solo* is a list or set of MIDI instrument *(patch)* numbers.
+* *solo* is a list or set of MIDI instrument numbers.
 If specified, they will be the **only** instruments loaded.
 * *reserve* is a dict of physical channels (0-6), reserved for specific instruments.
-Each entry is channelNum:\[patchNumbers\].
+Each entry is channelNum:\[insNumbers\].
 If a channel is reserved, only the designated MIDI instruments are allowed to play on it.
 Additionally, the given instruments are **only** allowed to play on their designated channel, and will overwrite whatever is playing on the channel. *NOISE* channels should always be reserved, even if they are not used in the song, to prevent them being unintentionally used for melodic instruments.
 Reserved channels should be the lowest numbered possible, especially if they aren't used in the song, to prevent them from being beyond the *enabled* range.
 * *automap* determines if the loader automatically assigns notes to available channels.
 If False, MIDI channels will correspond directly to physical channels.
 * *callbacks* is a dict of functions to insert into the event stream.
-Each entry is patchNumber:func.
+Each entry is insNumber:func.
 If a note is played with the given MIDI instrument number, instead of playing the note, it will run the function, passing the midiPitch of the note as an argument.
 #### midi.loadstream(*data, mute=None, solo=None, reserve={}, automap=True, callbacks={}*)
 Functionally identical to *midi.load* except it returns a stream instead of a list.
 Does not change the enabled channel count as it can't be determined without loading the whole file.
 **If you have enough memory to fully load a song, it is always recommended to prefer *midi.load* over *midi.loadstream* as parsing the file on the fly uses more resources and can result in subtle timing inaccuracies**